Plečkaitininkai: Armed

 Poland allowed plečkaitininkai to organize a military group in Lida, which at its peak in December 1927 numbered 74 people, and supplied it with cash, weapons, and instructors.
 The group, officially known as the Defense Guard of the Political Émigrés of the Republic of Lithuania (Lietuvos respublikos politinių emigrantų gynimo gvardija), believed that Smetona's regime was fragile and that it could be overthrown by an armed coup.
 Poland used the group to increase pressure on Lithuania ahead of a December 1927 session by the League of Nations that discussed the Lithuanian–Polish dispute.
 Since both parties agreed to open direct negotiations, thus deflating the international tensions, and Poland was publicly called out for sponsoring armed anti-Lithuanian groups, plečkaitininkai lost their strategic importance to Poland and received less and less support.
 The military group did not want to become subordinates of the Polish military and was reorganized into a civilian group based in Hrodna in March 1928.
 The group, treated as political refugees, was financed via the Red Cross.
 Ideological differences between Plečkaitis and Paplauskas led to splintering of the group and its liquidation in 1929.

 Plečkaitis wanted to organize a coup to overthrow Smetona's regime, but his efforts in 1928 were blocked by the Lithuanian intelligence.
 He and five others were arrested by the German police in September 1929 when they attempted to cross the Germany–Poland border.
 They were armed with seven bombs, four grenades, two shotguns, and six revolvers.
 Lithuanian news agency ELTA claimed that the group was planning to bomb a train that Prime Minister Augustinas Voldemaras took from Geneva.
 Plečkaitis received a three-year prison sentence, but was released earlier.
 Paplauskas supported long-term political agitation and terrorist attacks against Lithuanian police.
 His supporters established operational groups of five men that carried out murders of police officers and bombings of police stations, mostly along the disputed Lithuania–Poland border.
 The first attacks were carried out on 17 November 1928 – grenades exploded at an apartment of a police officer in Varėna and at a guard station in Alytus.
-Other attacks included execution of two police agents in Kėdainiai area in May 1929 and a grenade explosion that killed a police officer at his apartment in Utena in June 1929.
+Other attacks included the execution of two police agents in Kėdainiai area in May 1929 and a grenade explosion that killed a police officer at his apartment in Utena in June 1929.
 The attacks stopped that summer.